SabineEmden/fm-tech-book-landing-page/README.md

 - [Full Bleed](https://css-tricks.com/full-bleed/) by Chris Coyier for CSS-Tricks - This article discusses techniques for having a full-width element within a constrained-width column.
 - [New CSS Viewport Units Do Not Solve The Classic Scrollbar Problem](https://www.smashingmagazine.com/2023/12/new-css-viewport-units-not-solve-classic-scrollbar-problem/) by Śime Vidas for Smashing Magazine - I learned a lot about viewport units and scrollbars from this article, including how to solve the classic scrollbar problem.
 - [How to add a gradient overlay to text with CSS](https://fossheim.io/writing/posts/css-text-gradient/) by Sarah L. Fossheim- This article describes how the add a gradient overlay to a text element.
-- [The Basics of Anchor Positioning](https://ishadeed.com/article/anchor-positioning/) by Ahmad Shadeed - This article is a good introduction into the basics of CSS anchor positioning.
 - [CSS Anchor Positioning Guide](https://css-tricks.com/css-anchor-positioning-guide/) by Juan Diego Rodríguez for CSS-Tricks - This guide is a comprehensive reference for CSS anchor positioning.
 It's were I found out I could use two anchors for one element.

 ## Author